-LEVEL III - PBIS BEHAVIOR RESPONSES
+LEVEL III - BEHAVIOR RESPONSES

 Level III offenses are major acts of misconduct.
 They include repeated misconduct acts from Level II; serious disruptions of school order; threats to the health, safety, and property of others; and other acts of serious misconduct.
+Students may be brought in the office while these behaviors are being investigated and may not be allowed to return to class until disciplinary consequences are determined.
 All disciplinary actions are subject to administrative discretion.